Gammel Skovgård, Gentofte Municipality: Puggaard family

 In 1831 it was acquired by the merchant Hans Puggaard who spent the summers there with his painter wife Bolette.
 Their visitors included many leading artists of the Danish Golden Age, including C. W. Eckersberg, Vilhelm Marstrand, Bertel Thorvaldsen, Michael Gottlieb Bindesbøll and Herman Wilhelm Bissen.

 After Hans and Bolette Puggaard's daughter Marie married the politician Orla Lehmann in 1844 the estate was also frequented by many of the leading politicians of the time.
 Lehmann was a key figure in the adoption of the Constitution of Denmark in 1849.
 As a gift to his children, Puggaard also commissioned the architect Michael Gottlieb Bindesbøll to build another country house in the area.
 It was named Krathuset for its location in Ordrup Krat.

 Gotfred Rode

 After Puggaard's death in 1866, Skovgård was taken over by his grand daughter Margrethe Lehmann together with her husband Gotfred Rode.
 Rode, a prominent literary historian, created a meetingplace for Grundtvigian and National Liberal opinion leaders.

-In 1874 he established a folk high school in the building but it closed after his death in 1878.
+In 1874 Rode established a folk high school in a new building on the estate.
+The folk high school closed after his death in 1878.

+The businessman Johannes Golm and his family rented a summer residence on the estate from 1868 to 1880.
+Golm was the owner of the trading firm Thøger From.